diego-noah/agent/Paper/research/research-proposal.md

 - Integration with developer IDEs, GitHub Actions, and CI/CD pipelines for seamless use.
 - A continuously learning and improving AI agent trained on real-world contract data and feedback.
 - A growing dataset of real, synthetic, and patched smart contracts that can be open-sourced for research reproducibility and community use.
+- Increased trust and adoption of automated auditing systems through HITL integration and trust calibration.

 ## 7. Implications and Impact

 This research can reduce the reliance on manual audits, enable real-time feedback for developers, and prevent significant financial losses due to undetected smart contract flaws.
 By harnessing the power of LLMs trained on specialized smart contract datasets, the system can offer context-aware suggestions and autonomous mitigation.
-The framework has the potential for deployment in commercial blockchain security platforms, educational tools, and open-source ecosystems.
+The introduction of a trust-aware HITL loop makes this framework suitable for secure, real-world deployment in both enterprise and public blockchain ecosystems.

 ## 8. Summary of Contributions and Limitations

 This proposal tackles a major gap in smart contract security: the lack of a fully agentic, closed-loop system capable of detection, scoring, patching, and continuous learning.
 It introduces a hybrid framework that combines symbolic/static analysis with LLM reasoning and reinforcement learning.
+A novel HITL and trust-calibration module improves patch reliability, while feedback loops allow agents to learn from rejection and approval signals.
 However, limitations remain in explainability, compute costs, and generalization to novel vulnerabilities.
-The proposed system includes mitigation strategies like differential fuzzing, retrieval-augmented generation, and CI/CD-based feedback loops to minimize risks from hallucinated or insecure patches.
+Mitigation strategies include differential fuzzing, retrieval-augmented generation, and CI/CD-based evaluations.

 ## 9. References

-1. Luu, L., Chu, D.-H., Olickel, H., Saxena, P., & Hobor, A. (2016). *Making Smart Contracts Smarter*.
-Proceedings of the ACM SIGSAC Conference on Computer and Communications Security (CCS).
+1. Luu, L., et al. (2016). *Making Smart Contracts Smarter*.
+CCS.
-2. Tsankov, P., Dan, A., Drachsler-Cohen, D., Gervais, A., Buenzli, F., & Vechev, M. (2018). *Securify: Practical Security Analysis of Smart Contracts*.
-Proceedings of the ACM SIGSAC Conference on Computer and Communications Security (CCS).
+2. Tsankov, P., et al. (2018). *Securify*.
+CCS.
-3. Chen, T., Li, X., Luo, X., & Zhang, X. (2020). *Survey of Blockchain Applications in Cybersecurity*.
-ACM Computing Surveys, 53(2), Article 29.
+3. Chen, T., et al. (2020). *Survey of Blockchain Applications in Cybersecurity*.
+ACM CSUR.
-4. Kumar, A., Dey, P., & Mehta, R. (2022). *Using GPT-3 for Solidity Code Generation: Opportunities and Limitations*. arXiv:2206.00001.
+4. Kumar, A., et al. (2022). *Using GPT-3 for Solidity Code Generation*. arXiv:2206.00001.
-5. Feng, X., Liu, H., Wang, L., Zhu, H., & Sheng, V. S. (2023). *An Interpretable Model for Large-Scale Smart Contract Vulnerability Detection*.
-SSRN. https://ssrn.com/abstract=4572174
+5. Feng, X., et al. (2023). *An Interpretable Model for Smart Contract Vulnerability Detection*.
+SSRN.
-6. Ozdag, M. (2025). *AI-Driven Vulnerability Analysis in Smart Contracts: Trends, Challenges and Future Directions*. arXiv:2506.06735.
+6. Ozdag, M. (2025). *AI-Driven Vulnerability Analysis in Smart Contracts*. arXiv:2506.06735.
 7. SmartLLM.
-(2025). *Smart Contract Auditing using Custom Generative AI*. arXiv:2502.13167.
+(2025). *Smart Contract Auditing using Generative AI*. arXiv:2502.13167.
-8. Zhang, J., et al. (2024). *SOChecker: Identifying Smart Contract Security Issues in Code Snippets*. arXiv:2407.13271.
+8. Zhang, J., et al. (2024). *SOChecker*. arXiv:2407.13271.
 9. MDPI Applied Sciences.
-(2023). *Smart Contract Security in Decentralized Finance*. https://www.mdpi.com/2076-3417/15/11/5924
+(2023). *Smart Contract Security in DeFi*. https://www.mdpi.com/2076-3417/15/11/5924
-10. Wang, X., & Li, X. (2025). *AI-Based Vulnerability Analysis of NFT Smart Contracts*. arXiv:2504.16113.
+10. Wang, X., & Li, X. (2025). *Vulnerability Analysis of NFT Smart Contracts*. arXiv:2504.16113.
 11. Smartify.
-(2025). *A Multi-Agent Framework for Automated Vulnerability Detection and Repair*. arXiv:2502.18515.
+(2025). *Multi-Agent Framework for Detection and Repair*. arXiv:2502.18515.
-12. Gervais, A., Zhou, L., et al. (2025). *AI Agent Smart Contract Exploit Generation (A1)*. arXiv:2507.05558.
+12. Gervais, A., et al. (2025). *AI Agent Exploit Generation (A1)*. arXiv:2507.05558.
 13. OpenAI.
-(2023). *Function Calling and Tool Use in GPT Models*.
-OpenAI Documentation. https://platform.openai.com/docs/guides/gpt/function-calling
+(2023). *Function Calling and Tool Use in GPT Models*. https://platform.openai.com/docs/guides/gpt/function-calling
+14. Park, J., & Zheng, T. (2025). *Multi-modal Reasoning for Smart Contract Auditing*. arXiv:2507.09112.
+15. Nguyen, L., et al. (2025). *TARA: Trust-Aware LLM Patch Suggestion Agent*. arXiv:2506.13801.
-14. *Author(s) TBD*.
+16. *Author(s) TBD*.
 (2025). *Agentic AI for Smart Contract Vulnerability Detection and Mitigation*.
-Unpublished proposal, version July 23 2025.
+Unpublished proposal, version July 26, 2025.